hakancelikdev/unimport/docs/README.md

 __all__ = ["os"] # this import is used and umimport can understand
 ```

+## Requirements.txt

+You can automatically delete unused modules from the requirements.txt file
+(`unimport --requirements --remove`), see the difference (
+`unimport --requirements --diff`), delete it by requesting permission (
+`unimport --requirements --permission`), or just check ( `unimport --requirements`).

 ## Command line options

 You can list many options by running unimport --help